eleetyson/week-18-challenge-oseb/README.md

 ## Getting Started

 To start install the necessary packages, run `npm install` and then run `npm start` to start the application.

+NOTE: when you start the application for the first time you will receive an error because there is not yet an App component to be rendered!